-Rural Business Centres
+Location Site TBP Extension (Ha)

-Ashchurch Rural Homedowns Achievement Park
+Ashchurch Rural Homedowns Achievement Park -

+Newton Farm Business Park -

-Bishops Cleeve Homelands Farm
+Bishops Cleeve Homelands Farm 1.4ha

-Deerhurst Highfield Farm
+Deerhurst Highfield Farm 2.7ha

-The Leigh Knightsbridge Business Centre
+The Leigh Knightsbridge Business Centre 2.2ha

-Gretton Park Farm Industrial Estate
+Gretton Park Farm Industrial Estate -

-Highnam Highnam Business Centre
+Highnam Highnam Business Centre 1.9ha

 Maisemore The Steadings

-Toddington Orchard Industrial Estate
+Toddington Orchard Industrial Estate 6.5ha

-Twigworth Twigworth Court
+Twigworth Twigworth Court -

-Twyning Brockeridge Farm Business Centre
+Twyning Brockeridge Farm Business Centre 3.8ha

-Duddage Manor Business Park
+Duddage Manor Business Park 0.42ha

-Winchcombe Isbourne Business Centre
+Winchcombe Isbourne Business Centre 2.11ha

-Withytrees Farm
+Withytrees Farm -

-- 4.13.
+4.13.
 The Borough's Rural Business Centres are generally located within the countryside or adjacent to rural settlements and are characterised by the fact that they comprise a range of smaller-scale business units.
 These centres make an important contribution to the economy of Tewkesbury Borough and therefore their retention and growth will be supported.
-However, their rural location means that generally they will only be suitable for smaller-scale development that must not detract from the rural character of the surrounding area. - 4.14.
+However, their rural location means that generally they will only be suitable for smaller-scale development that must not detract from the rural character of the surrounding area.

+- 4.14.
 Based on the evidence within the ELEDSR and the ELBP it is proposed to allocate new Rural Business Centres at Homelands Farm and Withytrees Farm.
 The former of these sites relates to redundant farm buildings that are considered to be suitable for appropriate conversion and/or redevelopment in accordance with Policy EMP2.
 The latter site involves a group of former chicken sheds that have been converted to business use.
 Policy EMP2 seeks to formalise this site as a Rural Business Centre and enable appropriate future redevelopment proposals.
 It is also proposed to allocate land for the expansion of the following Rural Business Centres: Highfield Farm, Knightsbridge Business Centre, Park Farm Industrial Estate, Highnam Business Centre, Orchard Industrial Estate, Brockeridge Farm Business Centre, Duddage Manor Business Park and Isbourne Business Centre. - 4.15.
-Given the small scale and rural location of the Rural Business Centres, proposals for alternative non- B Class job generating or complementary uses are unlikely to be supported. - 4.16.
+Given the small scale and rural location of the Rural Business Centres, proposals for alternative non- B Class job generating or complementary uses are unlikely to be supported.
+Some limited non B-class uses may be supported where they provide ancillary and complementary services that would supplement the operation of the employment area.
+However any such uses must be small-scale and not detract from the overall B-class nature of the rural business centre. - 4.16.
 Proposals for the expansion of existing Rural Business Centres to provide additional B-class employment land may be considered in order to promote economic growth and the vitality and viability of the employment area.
 To ensure that proposals for expansion are sustainable the criteria set out at Policy EMP5 must be satisfied.
 In balancing the need to develop new employment land against the environment impacts, the Borough Council will also have regard to the availability and suitability of existing employment land in the locality as well as the economic benefits of the proposal. - 4.17.
 Where the expansion of a Rural Business Centre is found to be acceptable in principle, any resulting new buildings will be subject to the requirement of EMP2 for their scale and design to respect the character of existing buildings on the site and the rural landscape of the area.